 John Corvino is a writer, speaker and philosophy professor.
 He has been speaking and writing on moral subjects since the early 1990s.

-Walter Olson is a senior fellow at the Cato Institute and the author of several books about the U.S. litigation system, most recently Schools for Misrule: Legal Academia and an Overlawyered America (Encounter, 2011).
-On the web, he founded and continues to run Overlawyered.com, one of the most popular blogs on the law.
+Walter Olson is a senior fellow at the Cato Institute and the author of several books about the U.S. litigation system, including Schools for Misrule: Legal Academia and an Overlawyered America (Encounter Books).
+On the web, he founded and ran Overlawyered.com.